stacks-network/docs/_browser/hello-blockstack.md

 3. In GitHub, create a `hello-blockstack` repository.

-4. Back in your termininal window, add a remote for GitHub.
+4. Back in your terminal window, add a remote for GitHub.

     Make sure to fill in your username: